 But wait, there’s more!
 Keep reading . . .

 MFA in Writing Alumni Facebook & Alumni Association Twitter: The Alumni Association has a presence on both Facebook and Twitter.
 Please join our closed Facebook group for Alumni Association news and updates.
 It’s also a great place to celebrate good news, ask for advice, and connect with other alumni!
 You can find us on Twitter at @Spalding_MFA_AA.

 News from Home: News from Home is a quarterly newsletter Katy sends out to keep alumni informed about all the opportunities available and to share alumni good news through Life of a Writer.
 Formatted to skim, each short entry links to more information about each item in the newsletter.
-Please make sure Katy’s email address is in your contact list so you’ll never miss an issue.
+Make sure Katy’s email address is in your contact list so you’ll never miss an issue.
 News from Home is the best way to keep up with all that’s happening at Spalding and with the MFA Alumni Association.

 Faculty/Staff Blog: Stay inspired by reading the faculty/staff blog that is now part of Good River Review.
 Posts include discussions of craft and the writing life.

 Website: Our alumni-run website is designed to be a resource for all alumni.
 Currently under construction, the website should be up and running by Spring 2023.

 Emails from Staff: Make sure all staff members’ email addresses are in your contact list so that emails from the Naslund-Mann Graduate School of Writing don’t get sent to spam or bounce.